phoebe-project/phoebe2/README.md

 CHANGELOG
 ----------

+### 2.3.48 - mu atm out-of-bounds bugfix

+* fixes atmosphere out-of-bounds error caused by mu that should be exactly 0 or 1, but numerically out-of-bounds.

 ### 2.3.47 - calculate_lnp bugfix

 * fixes calculate_lnp to more robustly handle parameter matching for both the constrained and unconstrained case
 * fixes default_binary constructor when overriding label of the 'binary' orbit
 * fixes typo in ellc backend for the period==1 case